This kind of thinking will destroy your motivation, and make you less likely to actually do these things.

 And if, on top of all that, we start to layer in I should or I ought to self-talk, it can paralyze us.
 According to behavioral therapists, there are straightforward solutions to help us change our language, change the way we think, and move toward meaningful action.

 Should statements typically only make you feel more hopeless about your situation.
 Should self-talk reinforces your sense of procrastination and lack of agency.
 Stop it.
 Become aware of your shoulds, oughts, and musts and try to replace them with thoughts about what you CAN and WILL do.

 Reframe your should statements.
 Turn I should into I want to, or I can, or I would like to.
 The expression I should conveys to your brain something that you feel is an obligation you aren’t living up to – an unfulfilled promise to yourself or someone else.
 I want to and I can are more powerful statements of intention.
 They convey power, agency, and choice.

 Finally, be aware of others who use similar burdening language.
 When someone says to you, You ought to or You should… they are probably talking about themselves anyway.
 Let it go.

 Our company Mindscaling, is busy building powerful human and digital learning experiences for companies of all sizes.
-My new book Small Acts of Leadership, is a Washington Post bestseller!
+My book Small Acts of Leadership, is a Washington Post bestseller!
 You can grab a copy now.
-Have a meeting coming up?
-I love to work with groups large and small.
-Let’s talk.

 In other news, our son and I bicycled across America with two other dads and their teenagers.
 We published a new book about it called Chasing Dawn.
 I co-authored the book with my cycling companion, the artist, photographer, and wonderful human jon holloway.
 Buy a copy.
 I’ll sign it and send it to your doorstep.